deankoch/UYRW_data/example.knit.md

 library(HydroData)
 ```

-Data on geographical landmarks and highways can be downloaded from OSM using the overpass API via the `osmdata` package
+Data on geographical landmarks and highways can be downloaded from OSM using the overpass API via `osmdata`

 ```r